 If you have a non-Enterprise Apollo organization that was created before 4 October 2022, it's on one of the following legacy plans.

-These plans do not support serverless cloud supergraphs, and they might not support other new GraphOS features moving forward.
+These plans do not support cloud supergraphs, and they might not support other new GraphOS features moving forward.

 If your organization is on one of these plans, we strongly recommend upgrading to a current plan.